Domain Generalization for Medical Image Analysis: A Review: Methods

 Ilse~\etal~\cite{ilse2020diva} proposed the Domain Invariant Variational Autoencoder (DIVA) for malaria cell image classification~\cite{bandi2018detection}.
 DIVA is an extension to the VAE framework that can partition a latent space into three independent latent subspaces for domain label $\mathbf{z}_d$, class label $\mathbf{z}_y$, and residual variations $\mathbf{z}_x$, which captures any residual variations left in data $x$.
 This partitioning aims to encourage the model to disentangle these sources of variation.
 Specifically, DIVA employs three separate encoders that serve as variational posteriors over the three latent variables.
 In addition to the ELBO term, DIVA formulates classifier-based auxiliary objectives to further encourage the separation of domain-specific and class-specific information into their respective latent variables:

-Wang~\etal~\cite{wang2021variational} proposes a Variational Disentanglement Network (VDN) to classify breast cancer metastases.
-VDN disentangles domain-invariant and domain-specific features by estimating the information gain (Eq.~\ref{eq:VDN_KL}) and maximizing the posterior probability.
-The information gain term aligns the learned latent domain-invariant feature distribution with a predefined prior, facilitating domain-invariant information extraction.
-The estimation of the information gain is formulated as an adversarial training problem between a task-specific encoder $E(\mathbf{x})$ and a feature discriminator $D(\mathbf{z})$:
+Wang~\etal~\cite{wang2021variational} introduced the Variational Disentanglement Network (VDN) for breast cancer metastasis classification, which separates domain-invariant and domain-specific features by maximizing information gain and posterior probability.
+Through adversarial training between a task-specific encoder and a feature discriminator, VDN aligns latent features with a predefined prior and employs a generator network for high-quality reconstruction and effective feature disentanglement, enhancing domain generalization.

-The task-specific encoder is optimized to align the latent features with the predefined prior distribution, while the discriminator is trained to distinguish between real and generated features.
-The posterior probability term improves reconstruction quality and effectively disentangles latent features.
-To estimate the posterior probability term, the authors propose using a generator network to produce reconstructed and randomly styled images based on latent and domain-specific features.
-By generating these images, the model can capture the joint distribution of the latent features and the corresponding images.
-By jointly optimizing these two terms, the model learns to disentangle the task-specific and domain-specific features, resulting in a more effective representation for domain generalization.

 Wang~\etal~\cite{wang2022domain,wang2023learning} propose a variational causal model for the breast cancer classification task.
 Specifically, they propose a structural causal model that can decompose the latent factors of medical images into domain-agnostic causal features and domain-aware features.
 These features are factored into a reformulated ELBO term of VAE, and optimizing the modified ELBO provably disentangles the domain-agnostic causal features from domain-aware features.

 \paragraph{Explicit Feature Disentanglement} There is an explicit mechanism separating task-relevant features from domain-specific features in disentanglement.
 These methods often involve supervision or hard constraints in the model.
 Supervision could take the form of domain labels or auxiliary attributes indicating the values of factor of variations for each data instance.
 Some methods use constraints or regularization terms in the objective function to encourage the model to separate specific factors of variation in the representations.
 The loss for these types of methods can be in the form of: